SumoLogic/sumologic-documentation/docs/manage/partitions-and-data-tiers/add-partition.md

 1. **Name**.
 Enter a name for the Partition.
 Partitions must be named alphanumerically, with no special characters, with the exception of underscores ( `_` ).
 However, a Partition name cannot start with `sumologic_` or an underscore `_`.
 1. **Data Tier.** (Enterprise Suite accounts only) Click the radio button for the tier where you want the Partition to reside.
 1. **Routing Expression**.
-Enter a [keyword search expression](../../search/get-started-with-search/build-search/keyword-search-expressions.md) that matches the data you want to have in the Partition, using [built-in metadata](../../search/get-started-with-search/search-basics/built-in-metadata.md) or [custom metadata fields] (../Fields.md "Fields").
+Enter a [keyword search expression](../../search/get-started-with-search/build-search/keyword-search-expressions.md) that matches the data you want to have in the Partition, using [built-in metadata](../../search/get-started-with-search/search-basics/built-in-metadata.md) or [custom metadata fields](../fields.md).
 If you have an Enterprise Suite account, and are going to assign the Partition to the Infrequent Tier, see the information in the "Assigning Data to a Data Tier" section of the [Data Tiers](data-tiers.md) page.

     :::note
     The [\_dataTier](searching-data-tiers.md) search modifier is not supported in Partition routing expressions.